 - Keep the email list healthy

 There is never an end to email list building.
-Just keep adding customers to the current list and keep them satisfied to retain them life long.
+Just keep adding customers to the current mailing list and keep them satisfied to retain them life long.
 Your email list must see a steady and exponential growth over the years.
 This is how you will create a good rapport with your audience.

 Either fulfill the needs of your customer and boast about your email list or defy them and go down the drain.
 Afterall, no customers mean no business.